tamouse/text_service_example/README.md

 1. `User` holds just enough information to validate the API request using HTTP Basic auth.
 For the demo, there's only one user.
 2. `Message` contains the message id and body, as well as the key of the phone number.
-3. `MessageTry` contains response data associated with the message, from either the initial request or later in the cycle from a web hook POST request from the provider.
-Changed from `MessageError` in the diagram because it shouldn't just contain errors but successful information as well.
 4. `Phone` holds the  phone number for a requested measure, as well as status, validity.
-5. `PhoneError` contains information about errors related to the phone number.
 6. `Provider` contains the information needed to interact with providers and keep errors, statistics, and status.
-7. `ProviderError` contains the details of provider-based errors.
-Provider errors are ones that return 5xx status codes, timeouts, and the like.
-Generally things that aren't messsage errors would be provider errors.
+7. `ActivityLog` contains more detailed information about each use of `Phone`, `Message`, and `Provider`

-### Services
+### Services Classes

 To keep both controllers and persistence models thin, I'm using service classes that perform the logic of the application.

 ### Libraries

-To isolate the interface with the service providers, I'm using a library to generalize the interface and allows for delete-ability / replacement.
+To isolate the interface with the service providers, I'm using a library to generalize the interface for calling the providers, which allows for delete-ability / replacement.

 #### provider_api